Auditory-Biophysics-Lab/ablinfer/docs/source/model_ref.rst

    * - Field
      - Description
    * - ``labelmap``
      - Whether or not the input is actually a labelmap but should be converted to a segmentation before use.
 Don't use circular references or Slicer may explode.
+Note that in most cases this should be set to false, as labelmaps can be loaded directly as segmentations.
+   * - ``colours``
+     - [Optional] A mapping from label value (typically a string representation of a positive integer) to the desired colour, which is a 3- or 4-tuple of floats on [0,1] corresponding to the segmentation's red, green, blue, and, if desired, opacity (assumed to be 1 if omitted).
+Not all labels need be present; those labels that aren't added are left with the default colours of whatever software is used.
+   * - ``names``
+     - [Optional] A mapping from label value (see ``colours``) to a string name for that component.
    * - ``master``
      - [Optional] The name of the master volume for this segmentation (e.g. ``"input1"``, not the friendly name).
+Note that for Slicer, this field is mandatory for any segmentations requiring pre- or post-processing using the Segment Editor.

 An example is: